How to Set Up Your Internet

 How-To

-As a former broadband technician, I’ve installed more home networks than I care to remember.
-This guide goes over some of my tips and tricks for painlessly setting up a new connection.
-I’ll cover how to determine if a self-installation is a good option for you, then give the basic steps to installing a new service.
+This guide covers how to determine if a self-installation is a good option for you, then gives the basic steps to installing a new service and setting up your home network.

 Looking for a new internet provider?